ssh-guru/linux/ASUS T100 HA/OS Install Guide v1.md

 Run this command to get the adapter number i.e. enp20s2u4u4u4
 > ip link

-eplace enpXXXXXX with your adapter number
+Replace enpXXXXXX with your adapter number
 > dhcpcd enpXXXXXX